bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 ### Configuring Middleware

-Every Rails application comes with a standard set of middleware which it uses in this order in the development environment:
+Every Quails application comes with a standard set of middleware which it uses in this order in the development environment:

 * `ActionDispatch::SSL` forces every request to be served using HTTPS.
 Enabled if `config.force_ssl` is set to `true`.
 Options passed to this can be configured by setting `config.ssl_options`.
 * `ActionDispatch::Static` is used to serve static assets.
 Disabled if `config.public_file_server.enabled` is `false`.
 Set `config.public_file_server.index_name` if you need to serve a static directory index file that is not named `index`.
 For example, to serve `main.html` instead of `index.html` for directory requests, set `config.public_file_server.index_name` to `"main"`.
 * `ActionDispatch::Executor` allows thread safe code reloading.
 Disabled if `config.allow_concurrency` is `false`, which causes `Rack::Lock` to be loaded. `Rack::Lock` wraps the app in mutex so it can only be called by a single thread at a time.
 * `ActiveSupport::Cache::Strategy::LocalCache` serves as a basic memory backed cache.
 This cache is not thread safe and is intended only for serving as a temporary memory cache for a single thread.
 * `Rack::Runtime` sets an `X-Runtime` header, containing the time (in seconds) taken to execute the request.
-* `Rails::Rack::Logger` notifies the logs that the request has begun.
+* `Quails::Rack::Logger` notifies the logs that the request has begun.
 After request is complete, flushes all the logs.
 * `ActionDispatch::ShowExceptions` rescues any exception returned by the application and renders nice exception pages if the request is local or if `config.consider_all_requests_local` is set to `true`.
 If `config.action_dispatch.show_exceptions` is set to `false`, exceptions will be raised regardless.
 * `ActionDispatch::RequestId` makes a unique X-Request-Id header available to the response and enables the `ActionDispatch::Request#uuid` method.
 * `ActionDispatch::RemoteIp` checks for IP spoofing attacks and gets valid `client_ip` from request headers.
 Configurable with the `config.action_dispatch.ip_spoofing_check`, and `config.action_dispatch.trusted_proxies` options.